LuizEddie/LuizEddie/README.md

 My name is Luiz Eduardo da Silva Magalhães.

-I'm from Brazil and now working at Maminfo as a Web Developer, using PHP, JavaScript, HTML, CSS, MySql and frameworks like Bootstrap and jQuery.
+I'm from Brazil and now working at Maminfo as a Web Developer, using React.js, Laravel and MySql.

 Also I have skills with Java, C, C++ and Python, Angular, Ionic and other tecnologies listed below.